 Windows vary, some recessed, some projecting.
 Opening lights are picked out in natural timber.

-Aerial view showing Tibby's Triangle in the context of Southwold.
-It is in a Conservation Area and adjacent to many listed buildings including the Grade I listed St Edmund's Church.
+Tibby's Triangle is in a Conservation Area and adjacent to many listed buildings including the Grade I listed St Edmund's Church from whose tower this photo was taken.

 Every home is different, its arrangement and appearance responding to the particularities of its location on the site.